List of Doctors characters introduced in 2007–2008: Ruth Pearce

 Ruth Pearce, portrayed by Selina Chilton, first appeared on 18 April 2008 and made her final appearance on 4 January 2011.
 Ruth was introduced as a shy receptionist who works at the Campus Surgery.
 Julia Parsons (Diane Keen) is impressed by Ruth's abilities since several staff members at the Campus had quit, leaving Ruth to juggle all of the responsibilities.
 She asks Ruth to join her team at the Mill, to which Ruth accepts.
 Writers formed a friendship between Ruth and nurse Michelle Corrigan (Donnaleigh Bailey).
 Under Michelle's guidance, Ruth gains confidence and she eventually comes out of her shell.

-Ruth suffers from mental illness and has a mental breakdown, but Michelle cannot accept the fact she is ill.
-Bailey admitted that her character could have handled the situation better, but due to the death of her father and Ruth betraying as a result of her mental state, she felt Michelle's reaction was justified.
+Ruth suffers from mental health issues including a personality disorder and eventually has a severe mental breakdown, during which she believes that she is Michelle.
+She pretends to be a nurse, taking Michelle's uniform and trying to give people medical advice, as well as getting into a relationship with Michelle's half-brother and incestuous ex-boyfriend, Adam Sheffield (Paul Jibson).
+Michelle discovers them having sex and hurt by Ruth's actions, she cannot accept the fact she is ill.
+Bailey admitted that her character could have handled the situation better, but due to the death of her father and Ruth betraying her as a result of her mental state, she felt Michelle's reaction was justified.

 For her portrayal of Ruth, Chilton received a longlist nomination for the British Soap Award for Best Actress.
 She was also shortlisted for the Best Newcomer award.
 For her part in the mental health storyline, Chilton won the Acting Performance award at the RTS Midlands Awards, and got nominated for Most Popular Newcomer at the National Television Awards.
 She received another Best Actress nomination at the British Soap Awards in 2010, as well as being nominated for Best Daytime Star at the Inside Soap Awards.
 Paul Daverson, a mental health nurse, was impressed with how accurately Doctors covered Ruth's psychotic breakdown.
 He praised the writers for creating a brave depiction since it aired in the 2000s, a time he felt it was rare for mental health to be portrayed correctly.